gravitational/teleport/rfd/0175-spiffe-federation.md

 `status.current_bundle`.
 If specified, the `current_bundle_refresh_hint` will
 be used to determine when the next fetch should occur.
 If unspecified, it will be assumed that the bundle should be refreshed every 60 minutes.

+#### TBot

+Some minor changes will need to be made to TBot to support federation.

+When the SPIFFE service starts, it will additionally need to fetch and watch the `SPIFFEFederation` resources.
+When a resource is updated, added or deleted, the service will need to update its trust bundle cache and distribute the updated trust bundles to any subscribed workloads.

 ### SPIFFE Joining